This old fashioned apple pie filling recipe for canning ensures you have homemade filling to make a delicious apple pie all year long!

 How to Can it

-Wipe the rim and secure the lids and ring.
+Wipe the top of the jar and secure the lids and ring.

 For more awesome home canning recipes, check out my post popular posts: